KivalEvan/BeatSaber-JSMap/README.md

 - File names shall use camel case.
 - Exported types, interfaces, fields, and functions should accompany with JSDoc comment right above its definition.
+- Top-level function shall use regular function.
 - No third-party dependencies shall be used outside of examples, extensions, and tests.
 (Exception when absolutely necessary is Deno standard library)
-- Top-level function must use regular function.
 - Avoid circular imports.

 ## Planned